bkamapantula/bkamapantula.github.io/_posts/2022-12-15-young-learners-workshop.md

 ### Schools
 Not all schools were at the same level.
 First school had a functioning computer lab but no faculty to teach.
 Second school was the most equipped with a functioning lab and faculty to teach students.
 Third school didn't have a computer lab as it was impacted post COVID to upgrade the infrastructure.

+Our task was to ensure students had the necessary initial awareness and information regarding computing, logic, via paper-and-pen exercises along with videos.
+For the school without computing infrastructure, we drove them to ZPHS (with permission and thanks to the most generous HM Vidyavathi madam) for the two preparatory sessions.

 This was a pilot program of YLW.
 In the next iteration, we would like to onboard more schools and get supportive sponsors.

 ### Format
 The format of the entire workshop is as follows:
 - 2 preparatory sessions
   - We visited schools to cover material during the preparatory sessions including introduction to computing, logic, programming etc.
+  - This included paper-and-pen exercises on bitmap, an Internet awareness quiz, binary to decimal conversion (and vice-versa).
 - YLW on 10th December
   - Introduced micro:bit devices to students.
 They programmed the devices to control it via different sensors during the workshop.
 - 2 follow-up sessions